Your Guide to Holiday Leftovers: 10 Tips for Safe Saving

-Life is getting back to normal with more people being vaccinated and meeting friends at restaurants.
-Bringing home leftovers for lunch or dinner the next day is becoming ordinary again.
+Did your Thanksgiving feast leave you with Thanksgiving leftovers?
+It’s a common occurrence for families to pack up the leftovers to save for later.
+Even bringing home leftovers for lunch or dinner the next day is ordinary after a night out or a special occasion.
 Don’t invite bacteria to your next meal.
-Here are some food safety tips so you can enjoy your restaurant leftovers without getting foodborne illness.
+Here are some food safety tips so you can enjoy your restaurant leftovers without getting a foodborne illness.

 - If you plan to go to a movie or be out and about after eating at a restaurant, then you should skip taking the leftovers.